 NSW has introduced stringent controls to protect the State's prime agricultural land and our important primary industries including farming, fisheries, crops, livestock, horse breeding, wine-making, horticulture and other food production from the potential impacts of coal seam gas.
 Learn more about environmental protection.

-Here are the definitions of words and terms relating to the coal seam gas industry, exploration and production.
+Read the definitions of words and terms relating to the coal seam gas industry, exploration and production in the CSG glossary.